ETHZ-TEC/RocketLogger/script/python/README.md

 # RocketLogger Python Support Library

 This package provides RocketLogger data file handling support, as well as basic processing and plotting of the data.
-Further is provides the necessary support to generate calibration data from measurements.
+Further, it provides the necessary support to generate calibration data from measurements.

 **Dependencies**